jrhillae/AlienCSI_VM_JH/blogpost.md

 cat vespa_velutina_interactions.tsv| cut -f8 | sort | uniq > vespa_velutina_sources.tsv
 cat vespa_velutina_interactions.tsv| cut -f48 | sort | uniq > vespa_velutina_targets.tsv
 ```
 Manually remove the first row of the files in case it represents an empty line.
-The indirect interaction of _Vespa velutina_ are selected from GloBI by looping over each of these species within both files and writing out all interactions containing these species into an output file (secundary_interactions_sources.tsv and secundary_interactions_targets.tsv, respectively)
+The indirect interactions of _Vespa velutina_ are selected from GloBI by looping over each of these species within both files and writing out all interactions containing these species into an output file (secundary_interactions_sources.tsv and secundary_interactions_targets.tsv, respectively)

 ```shell
 while read line; do zgrep "$line" interactions.tsv.gz >> secondary_interactions_sources.tsv; done <vespa_velutina_sources.tsv